-As explained in the Annual Report, the Board was unable to complete its analysis and make a recommendation to shareholders as it was not possible to assess what values a purchaser would pay for the Company or its assets due to the Covid-19 pandemic.
+As explained in the Annual Report, the Board was unable to complete its analysis and make a recommendation to shareholders as it was difficult to assess what values a purchaser would pay for the Company or its assets due to the Covid-19 pandemic.
 Therefore, the Board agreed to recommend to hold an Additional Continuation Vote as soon as possible, and no later than the 2021 AGM.
+This was approved by Shareholders at the 2020 AGM (the "Additional Continuation Vote").

 It is now the Board's view that the secondary market for transactions has, by and large, returned to a level of stability and volume that enables the analysis to be completed.
-The Board therefore expects to update shareholders further in early 2021.
+The Board therefore expects to update shareholders further in early 2021 in accordance with the 2020 AGM Continuation Vote